tomara-x/quartz/README.md

 :w moth.cute    // saves the current scene as the file "assets/moth.cute" (OVERWRITES) :e soup.fun     // opens the file "assets/soup.fun" if it's there
 ```
-(draging and droping scene files into a window also works)
+(dragging and dropping scene files into a window also works)

 - set values
     - `:set n [id] {float}` set num value